Slober3/BeeHive/README.md

 ## License
-This projects is Licensed under the Apache License Version 2.0.
+This projects is Licensed under the 4-clause license (original "BSD License")